Singapore named “Best Seaport

 Singapore named “Best Seaport – Asia” for the 32nd time

-The Port of Singapore was conferred the “Best Seaport – Asia” for the 32nd time at the 2020 Asian Freight, Logistics and Supply Chain (AFLAS) Awards held in Hong Kong on 9 November 2020, MPA said in its release.
+The Port of Singapore was conferred the “Best Seaport – Asia” for the 32nd time at the 2020 Asian Freight, Logistics and Supply Chain (AFLAS) Awards held in Hong Kong on 9 November 2020.
+This is a testament to the Port of Singapore’s efficiency and continued leadership in driving maritime innovation.

 “As a global hub port, the Port of Singapore continues to play a key role in keeping global supply chains going, particularly as the world economy starts re-opening.
 While we are humbled by this affirmation and thank the industry for their support, we will continue to strive to uphold high standards of service and drive initiatives that enable a low-carbon future for the maritime community,” said Ms Quah Ley Hoon, Chief Executive of Maritime and Port Authority of Singapore.